Fair Labor Association: Worker’s wages

 In 2019, the FLA created a dashboard to organize global wage data.
 The dashboard was completed in part because of a €15,000 commitment from ASN Bank, and allows organizations to input wage data and see it visually compared with international standards.
 The dashboard measures the average worker's wage within a given facility by collecting data from several categories, including base wages, incentives, and benefits.
 The dashboard is intended to help businesses, governments, NGOs, and others track global wages and identify where workers are not earning fair wages.
 The dashboard will be part of ASN Bank's 2019 Living Wage Report.

 In April 2018, FLA released a report that garment workers in Bangladesh are among the worst-paid in the world.
-The report found that workers would need an 80% pay raise to earn wages close to the report's most conservative living wage benchmark, 13,620 taka a month.
+The report found that workers would need an 80% pay raise to earn wages close to the report's most conservative living wage benchmark, 13,620 taka per month.
 In September 2018, Bangladeshi unions rejected an increase in the minimum wage (raising it to 8,000 taka or $95.50 a month) demanding more be done.

 In 2019, the FLA was part of a group of global trade associations representing garment, footwear, and travel goods buyers who sent a joint letter to the Cambodian government, urging it to improve labor and human rights conditions.
 The letter came as the EU and U.S. were reviewing trade agreements with Cambodia over perceived human rights and democratic setbacks.